xmindltd/xmind-sdk-swift/README.md

 If you create a new xmind file, you can directly operate sheets and topics after initializing a `Workbook` instance that represents a xmind file.

 If you open a existing xmind file.
 You need call `public func loadManifest()` of `Workbook` after initializing a workbook to load some base informations.
-And now you can access the `passwordHint` to read and write the passwordHint. then, you need call `public func loadContent(password: String? = nil)` to load the metadata and sheets.
+And now you can access the `passwordHint` to read and write the password hint. then, you need call `public func loadContent(password: String? = nil)` to load the metadata and sheets.
 When it's loaded, you can operate sheets and topics.